Deeplinks

 installIdis sent on probe / record calls. - Server doesn't write a per-device

 DeeplinkClickrow.
-The probe still claims the matchedClickso it can't be re-fired, but no row links it to a device. /link/recordis not called at all when a Universal Link fires — the SDK parses the URL locally and surfaces it viaonDeepLinkonly.
+The probe still claims the matchedClickso it can't be re-fired, but no row links it to a device. /link/recordis not called at all when a scheme URL fires — the SDK parses the URL locally and surfaces it viaonDeepLinkonly.

 Security notes#